-The Company made cash donations of 0.6 million to the M5M Foundation for each of the years ended December 31, 2022 and December 31, 2021.
+The Company made cash donations of 0.5 million and 0.6 million to the M5M Foundation for each of the years ended December 31, 2023 and December 31, 2022, respectively.
 The M5M Foundation is a 501(c)(3) charitable organization that works to combat the epidemic of childhood malnutrition on a global scale.
 Several of the Company's directors and officers and their family members serve on the board of the M5M Foundation, including:

-- Al Bala, the Company's CEO and President; - Chris Simons, the Company's Regional Vice President EMEA; and - Landen Fredrick, the Company's Chief Sales and Marketing Officer and President, North America and son of J. Stanley Fredrick, the Company's Chairman of the Board and a major shareholder.
+- Al Bala, the Company's CEO; - · Lorrie Jobe, daughter of Larry Jobe, a Director and Chair of the Audit Committee of the Board of Directors; and - Landen Fredrick, the Company's President and Chief Operating Officer and Interim Chief Financial Officer and son of J. Stanley Fredrick, the Company's Chairman of the Board and a major shareholder.